 Can you bring your own canoe to Moraine Lake?

-The Moraine Lake road will open in 2023 by June 1.
+The Moraine Lake road will open in 2024 between the third week of May and early June.
 It may open earlier depending on conditions.

 Other Banff Resources

 Found this post useful?
 Save it or share it with your friends!